-NETosis is a neutrophil-programmed cell death characterized by the release of chromatin fibers decorated with antimicrobial peptides.
-This mechanism may promote externalization of autoAntigens that normally are sheltered from immune recognition.
-Therefore, underlying possible role of neutrophil extracellular traps (NETs) in the pathogenesis of heterogeneous autoimmune diseases such as systemic lupus erythematosus (SLE) and rheumatoid arthritis (RA), and hidradenitis suppurativa (HS) is a major research focus.
+Neutrophil extracellular trap (NET) formation is a neutrophil-programmed cell death characterized by the release of chromatin fibers decorated with granule, cytoplasmic, and enzymatic proteins.
+This mechanism may promote the exposure of autoantigens normally sheltered from immune recognition.
+The possible underlying role of NETs in the pathogenesis of autoinflammatory or autoimmune conditions such as systemic lupus erythematosus (SLE), rheumatoid arthritis (RA), and hidradenitis suppurativa (HS) is a major research focus.